|David Byrne, courtesy of WikiPedia|

 (which destroyed encyclopedias)

-Now here comes white-haired David Byrne, shuffling down the sidewalk, yelling about the good old days and the end of the music world.
+Now here comes white-haired David Byrne, shuffling down the sidewalk, yelling about the good old days and the end of the music world

-Byrne was the leader of Talking Heads, one of those moderately successful bands that manages to become influential and is a part of the undisputed "canon of cool" for many musicians.
+, one of those moderately successful bands that manages to become influential and is a part of the undisputed "canon of cool" for many musicians.
 Like with Thom Yorke, it stings a little for me to hear musicians I respect and who influenced me speaking out against my work - work that I have engaged in for their benefit.

 Byrne asks "Are these services evil?"
 It's difficult not to respond with something equally churlish and provocative, like "Is David Byrne stupid, or just ignorant?"
 Probably the latter, as he admits and then demonstrates a lack of detailed knowledge about how the services work.

 Still, I am compelled to respond to these uninformed and incorrect assertions.

 Byrne lumps streaming services in with YouTube and Pandora, which is sort of like lumping your bank in with muggers and vending machines.
 "Well, sure, they're kinda different, but they all take your money, right?"

 Byrne asks if streaming services are "simply a legalized version of file-sharing sites such as Napster and Pirate Bay".
 Nope, at least not in terms of infrastructure and effort.
 Napster and Pirate Bay don't ingest and host terabytes of music and push it out to CDNs worldwide.
 They don't provide customer support.
 I could go on.